Improving turbulence control through explainable deep learning: Methods

 \bmhead{Acknowledgements}

-The deep-learning-model training was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Dardel (PDC) and Alvis (CS3E).
+The deep-learning-model training was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Dardel (PDC) and Alvis (CS3E) and by the University of Michigan.
 M.B. and R.V. acknowledge partial financial support from Digital Futures.
 A.C. and R.V. acknowledge financial support from ERC grant no. ‘2021-CoG-101043998, DEEPCONTROL.
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.

 \bmhead{Author contribution} Beneitez, M.: Methodology, Software, Validation, Investigation, Writing - Original Draft, Visualization.
 Cremades, A.: Methodology, Software, Writing - Original Draft.
 Guastoni, L.: Methodology, Software, Writing - Original Draft.
 Vinuesa, R.: Conceptualization, Project definition, Methodology, Resources, Writing - Original Draft, Supervision, Project administration, Funding acquisition.